-Contact us to help you to decide which countryside organisations are relevant to the issues you need to deal with, so that you can get useful information from them to help you prepare the EIA Report.
-Some useful organisations include:
+Contact us to help you decide which countryside organisations are relevant to the issues you need to deal and help you prepare the Environmental Impact Assessment (EIA) report required with your application.

 Hold a scoping meeting

-It is essential that all the relevant parties meet to develop a clear understanding of the issues involved and also how they might be taken account of within the project work.
+It's essential that all the relevant parties meet to develop a clear understanding of the issues involved and how they might be taken account of within the project work.
 This is a standard procedure and is referred to as the ‘scoping’ meeting.
-Representatives of Scottish Forestry, countryside organisations, consultees and interested parties will help you to identify the likely significant effects that the EIA Report must address.

-The purpose of an EIA Report is to provide Scottish Forestry and other interested parties with as full an understanding of the consequences of the proposals as possible.
-Download a copy of the Forestry Practice Guide Undertaking an Environmental Impact Assessment and Preparing an Environmental Statement for more information.
+The purpose of an EIA report is to give us and other interested parties an understanding of the consequences of the proposals.

-You must also make copies of the application available in public places such as the local library, post office etc. We will help you decide suitable locations.
-We will also give details of the application to the appropriate consultees and statutory bodies as well as the local authority with an interest in the application.
-They are required to give us their comments within 30 days.
-Proposals to carry out new planting or felling will appear on the Register of New Planting and Felling and on the EIA Register.
+You must also make copies of the application available in public places.
+We'll help you decide the appropriate places to advertise the application and give details of the application to other parties as well as the local authority with an interest in the application.
+All parties need to provide us their comments within 30 days.

-We can decide one of the following about the application for consent:
+We can decide one of the following about your application for consent.
+We can:

-- grant consent subject to the standard conditions (that the work must be started within five years from the date of consent and finished no later than 10 years from the date of consent);
+- grant consent subject to the standard conditions (that the work must be started within 5 years from the date of consent and finished no later than 10 years from the date of consent)

-- grant consent subject to the standard conditions plus other conditions; and
+- grant consent subject to the standard conditions plus other conditions

 Making our decision public